ironhalik/env2helm/README.md

 optional arguments:
   -p PREFIX, --prefix PREFIX
                         Prefix to look for in env variables.
-Defaults to ENV2HELM_ -i, --in-place        Overwrite files instead of printing to stdout.
-Think sed -i
+Defaults to ENV2HELM_
+  -i, --in-place        Overwrite files instead of printing to stdout.
+Think
+                        sed -i
-  --strict              Exit with non-zero status code when an env var didnt
+  -s, --strict          Exit with status code 2 if a prefixed env var did not
-                        match any yaml value
+                        match any yaml key
+  -t, --to-string       Insert values as strings, surrounded by quotation
+                        marks
 ```